trapexit/mergerfs/mkdocs/docs/faq/recommendations_and_warnings.md

 ## What should mergerfs NOT be used for?

-- databases: Even if the database stored data in separate files (mergerfs wouldn't offer much otherwise) the higher latency of the indirection will really harm performance.
+* databases: Even if the database stored data in separate files (mergerfs wouldn't offer much otherwise) the higher latency of the indirection will really harm performance.
 If it is a lightly used sqlite3 database then it should be fine.
-- VM images: For the same reasons as databases.
+* VM images: For the same reasons as databases.
 VM images are accessed very aggressively and mergerfs will introduce a lot of extra latency.
-- As replacement for RAID: mergerfs is just for pooling branches.
+* As replacement for RAID: mergerfs is just for pooling branches.
 If you need that kind of device performance aggregation or high availability you should stick with RAID.
 However, it is fine to put a filesystem which is on a RAID setup in mergerfs.

+**However, if using [passthrough](../config/passthrough.md) the above situations are less likely to be a concern.
+Best to do testing for your specific use case.**

 ## It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?